osmandemiroz/testmaker/README.md

 - ✅ **Course metadata** → Stored in SharedPreferences
 - ✅ **PDF files** → Copied to app's documents directory
+- ✅ **Quiz results** → Stored in SharedPreferences for analytics and progress tracking
 - ✅ **Data persistence** → Survives app restarts
-- ✅ **Offline support** → No internet needed for local quizzes, flashcards, and PDFs
+- ✅ **Offline support** → No internet needed for local quizzes, flashcards, PDFs, and analytics

 > 🌐 **Note**: Internet connection is only required for AI quiz and flashcard generation.